Examiner Amir Soltanzadeh has allowed 387 of 470 decided applications in Computer Architecture, Software, and Information Security.

-Examiner Amir Soltanzadeh maintains a public record across 2 art units in Technology Center 2100 (Computer Architecture, Software, and Information Security).
-Over 470 disposed applications, the allowance rate stands at 82%, meaning that of all decided cases (allowed plus abandoned), 82% were allowed.
-The record spans multiple art units, with allowance rates ranging from 59% to 89% across these units.
-Of the examiner's 520 total applications, 387 were allowed and 83 were abandoned.
+Examiner Amir Soltanzadeh maintains a public record across 2 art units within Technology Center 2100 (Computer Architecture, Software, and Information Security).
+Across hundreds of decided applications, his allowance rate is 82%, meaning that of applications with a final disposition (allowed or abandoned), 82% were allowed.
+The allowance rate varies across his art units, ranging from 59% to 89%.
+This pooled figure aggregates all decided cases and reflects his historical record without bearing on any particular pending application.

 These are aggregate statistics from this examiner's past public record — not predictions about any specific application.
 The per-art-unit figures below show how the record varies across art units.
 Our approach to patent prosecution →